 IMPORTANT!
 YOU MUST ALREADY HAVE THE CAT TRAPPED BEFORE RESERVING A SPOT!!!

 It is our goal to reduce the euthanasia of feral cats in our community by providing a more humane and effective method to control the FERAL CAT population in our area.
-This is a unique and collaborative effort between HSNBA and the Comal County Veterinary Medical Association.
+This is a unique and collaborative effort between HSNBA and NBCCC and made possible by the Comal County Veterinary Medical Association.
 Our veterinary support is tied to altering FERAL cats, not friendly pets.
-If we lose our veterinary support by altering owned and friendly cats, everyone loses, especially the cats.
+If we lose our veterinary support by doing owned friendly cats, everyone loses, especially the cats.

 WHAT IS FERAL?